 Talent Search

-There is no in-state talent search program in Louisiana, but gifted students in LA can participate in regional and national talent search programs such as those offered by the University of Iowa Belin-Blank Center or the Duke University Talent Identification Program.
+There is no in-state talent search program in Louisiana, but gifted students in LA can participate in regional and national talent search programs such as those offered by the University of Iowa Belin-Blank Center.

 Credit by examination/proficiency-based promotion